What is HIV/AIDS?

 Left untreated, HIV develops into acquired immunodeficiency syndrome (AIDS).
 AIDS eventually results in death, either from an infection, or from a wasting syndrome known as cachexia.
 The speed at which the disease progresses depends on the age, health, and background of the patient.

 A person infected with HIV is said to be HIV-positive.
-The is no cure for HIV, but the virus can be controlled with a combination of antiretroviral medications (ARVs) that allow people with HIV to live longer lives, and reduce the risk of HIV transmission.
-ARVs, and other medications prescribed for HIV patients have side effects, including nausea, diarrhea, fatigue, vomiting, and loss of appetite, that make life unpleasant.
+There is no cure for HIV, but the virus can be controlled with a combination of antiretroviral medications (ARVs) that allow people with HIV to live longer and reduce the risk of HIV transmission.
+ARVs and other medications prescribed for HIV have side effects, including nausea, diarrhea, fatigue, vomiting, and loss of appetite, that make life unpleasant.

 From working with AIDS and cancer patients, I repeatedly saw how marijuana could ameliorate a patient’s debilitating fatigue, restore appetite, diminish pain, remedy nausea, cure vomiting and curtail down-to-the-bone weight loss.

 – Kate Scannell, MD | Co-Director of Kaiser-Permanente Northern California Ethics Department